HomeCheat Sheets › AP Physics Cheat Sheet 2026

 $T = \frac{1}{f}$Period and frequency are reciprocals

-$T_{pendulum} = 2\pi\sqrt{\frac{L}{g}}$Period of simple pendulum; independent of mass
+$T_{pendulum} = 2\pi\sqrt{\frac{L}{g}}$Period of simple pendulum; independent of mass and amplitude

-$T_{spring} = 2\pi\sqrt{\frac{m}{k}}$Period of mass-spring system
+$T_{spring} = 2\pi\sqrt{\frac{m}{k}}$Period of mass-spring system; independent of amplitude

-$f_{beat} = |f_1 - f_2|$Beat frequency
+$f_{beat} = |f_1 - f_2|$Beat frequency between two sources

 Fluids P1 P2